 Grape stalks are made of lignocellulosic biomass, which represents a source of biopolymers, rich in simple sugars and phenolic compounds (Brandt et al, 2013; Guerriero et al, 2016).
-Since lignocellulose is a very complex material, a fractionation of its components that leads to the breakdown of their interactions is required.
+Since lignocellulose is a very complex fractionation material.
+Of its a leads to the components that breakdown of interactions is their required.
 Pretreatment methods allow the lignocellulose to be broken down into its basic units, thus increasing accessibility for subsequent treatments on these biopolymers.